See menu above for other pages in this section.

 Adding a Fishfinder Transducer

-The following text is taken from the DIY chapter in my book “Angling Boats”
+The following text is taken from the DIY chapter in my book “Angling Boats”.
+For an alternative version with a protective box see here.

 A fish-finder works by sending pulses through the water and measuring the time and strength of the return signal.
 The unit that sends these signals is the transducer, which must be mounted either in the water or on the inside face of a fibreglass hull, with no air space or bubbles between the face of the transducer and the water.
 The transducer must be mounted where the face of the transducer is on a horizontal plane, where no turbulence and bubbles in the water will pass in front of it.
 All of this will be described in detail in the fish-finder installation manual.